Wednesday, 26 December 2012

 System Architecture:

-This command displays the processor type.
-Verify that the processor architecture matches the Oracle software release to install.
-If you do not see the expected output, then you cannot install the software on this system.
+software on this system.
 To determine whether the system architecture can run the software, enter the following command:

 [root@redhat6 ~]# uname -a